-Example 1 Example 2 4 x 100 hour elective courses • Students select two courses in Year 9 and select two new courses in Year 10.
+Example 1 Example 2 4 x 100 hour elective courses Students select two courses in Year 9 and select two new courses in Year 10.
 2 x 200 hour elective courses Students select two elective courses in Year 9 and select the same two courses in Year 10.
-Example 3 Example 4 1 x 200 hour elective courses and 2 x 100 hour elective courses Students study one elective course across Years 9 and 10 (200 hours) Students study one elective course in Year 9 (100 hours) Students select one new elective course in Year 10 (100 hours) Students commence an Early Commencement VET course in Year 10.
-Students do not select any elective courses in Year 10.
+Example 3 Example 4 1 x 200 hour elective courses and 2 x 100 hour elective courses Students do not select any elective courses in Year 10.
+Students study one elective course across Years 9 and 10 (200 hours) Students study one elective course in Year 9 (100 hours) Students select one new elective course in Year 10 (100 hours)

-^{} Please be aware that some courses require students to study the course in Year 9 in order to be able to study the course in Year 10.
+\ Please be aware that some courses require students to study the course in Year 9 in order to be able to study the course in Year 10.
 This information is provided on page 5.
+It is essential for students who wish to study these courses in Year 10 to select the 200 hour course when making their subject selections.

-^{} Please be mindful that offering courses is not a guarantee that they will run next year.
+\ Please be mindful that offering courses is not a guarantee that they will run next year.

-Year 9 Elective Courses
+Year 10 Elective Courses

 Prerequisite Course for Year 10 KLA

-Agricultural Technology Students who study Agriculture in Year 9 and wish to study the subject again in Year 10 must select the 200 hour course.
+Agricultural Technology Students who have studied Agriculture in Year 9 and wish to study the subject again in Year 10 must select the 200 hour course.
 TAS

+Students who have not studied Agriculture in Year 9 need to select the 100 hour course.

 Commerce HSIE

+Dance PDHPE

 Design and Technology TAS

 Elective History HSIE

 Drama Creative Arts

 Food Technology TAS

 Japanese Students who have studied Japanese in Year 9 and wish to study the subject again in Year 10 must select the 200 hour course.
 Languages

 Industrial Technology- Timber Students who have studied Industrial Technology Timber in Year 9 and wish to study the subject again in Year 10 must select the 200 hour course.
+Students who have not studied Industrial Technology- Timber in Year 9 need to select the 100 hour course.
 TAS

 Music Creative Arts

-Outdoor Education
+Outdoor Education PDHPE

+Photographic and Digital Media Creative Arts

 Physical Activity and Sports Studies PDHPE

 Textiles Technology TAS

 Visual Arts Creative Arts

 Visual Design Creative Arts